 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 University of Northern Iowa is among your best bets if you're planning on studying Criminology.
 Soon after graduating, Criminology students usually earn an average of $35,868 in the first five years of their career.
 Positioned in Cedar Falls, Iowa, this university is right for individuals who prosper in a city setting.

 Get higher than 22 on the ACT?
 That is over the typical applicant score, so definitely submit it.
-University of Northern Iowa offers several online degree programs, with liberal arts being the most well liked.
+Study hard for the SAT; the typical score of applicants to UNI is 1,030.
 Want to learn more about University of Northern Iowa's campus?
 Go on a virtual tour.

 It's hard to beat William Penn University if you want to pursue Criminology as a major.
 Students who enjoy a more slow-paced life will appreciate William Penn University's location in the small town of Oskaloosa, Iowa.

 You'll be able to learn about a lot of cultures first-hand, thanks to William Penn University's diverse population.
 About 84.0% of students receive some form of financial aid at William Penn University.
 Take a virtual tour to know more about William Penn University's campus.

 Upper Iowa University is a good decision for individuals interested in a Criminology major.
 Fayette, Iowa is placed in a peaceful, relaxing, country area.

 You will be able to meet others from numerous nationalities because of Upper Iowa University's diverse student body.
 Upper Iowa University is known for a low crime rate, among the list of the safest schools in the U.S..
 Look at a few school videos to discover what student life is like.